 On January 12, 2015 the Terrorism Risk Insurance Program Reauthorization Act of 2015 was enacted, reauthorizing the program for an additional six years (12/31/2020).
-Although the program expired on December 31, 2014 due to lack of action by Congress, the January reauthorization allows for no gap in program coverage.
-Key changes to the TRIA program are that beginning January 1, 2016:
+Although the program expired on December 31, 2014 due to lack of action by Congress, the January reauthorization allowed for no gap in program coverage.
+Key changes to the TRIA program that began January 1, 2016 are:

 View a side-by-side comparison of expired TRIA program and the new Terrorism Risk Insurance Program Reauthorization Act of 2015.